 2) Co-bikes is entitled to disclose information about the customer to investigating authorities to the necessary extent, in particular the customer’s address, if the requesting authority submits proof that proceedings have been initiated against the customer for an administrative or criminal offence.

-1) These terms and conditions and your use of the Co-bikes services are governed by and construed in accordance with the laws of England and Wales.
+1) These terms and conditions and the use of the Co-bikes services are governed by and construed in accordance with the laws of England and Wales.

 2) Verbal agreements are not valid or legally binding.